-Recommendation Ib: When using a non-removable knee-high offloading device to heal a neuropathic plantar forefoot or midfoot ulcer in a person with diabetes, use either a total contact cast or non-removable knee-high walker, with the choice dependent on the resources available, technician skills, patient preferences and extent of foot deformity present (Strong; Moderate).
+When using a nonremovable knee-high offloading device to heal a neuropathic plantar forefoot or midfoot ulcer in a person with diabetes, use either a total contact cast or nonremovable knee-high walker, with the choice dependent on the resources available, technician skills, patient preferences, and extent of foot deformity present (Strong; Moderate).

-Rationale: The TCC had been considered for decades the gold standard offloading intervention to heal a neuropathic plantar forefoot ulcer (19, 58).
-Our previous guideline broadened the recommendation to a non-removable offloading device (19), to include both a TCC and a prefabricated removable knee-high walker rendered non-removable with an appropriate foot-device interface.
-However, the previous guideline did not provide a recommendation on which one is preferable to use (19).
+The TCC has been considered for decades the gold standard offloading intervention to heal a neuropathic plantar forefoot ulcer. ^{19,58} Our previous guideline broadened the recommendation to a nonremovable offloading device 19 to include both a TCC and a prefabricated removable knee-high walker rendered nonremovable with an appropriate foot-device interface.
+However, the previous guideline did not provide a recommendation on which one is preferable to use.
+19

-Our updated systematic review (31) identified one high-quality meta-analysis on this topic (34) that included three high-quality RCTs (23, 59, 60).
-The meta-analysis found no difference in ulcers healed using TCCs and non-removable walkers (p=0.82) (34).
-Another low-quality RCT also found no significant difference between a TCC and non-removable knee-high walker for ulcers healed (p=0.99) or time-to-healing (p=0.77) (61).
-However, none of these four RCTs was based on a sample size calculation for equivalence (59).
-Thus, the non-significant results of the individual RCTs may reflect low statistical power to detect differences, although the meta-analysis should have had sufficient power.
-We conclude that TCCs and non-removable knee-high walkers are equally effective to heal DFUs.
+Our updated systematic review31 identified one high-quality meta-analysis on this topic34 that included three high-quality RCTs.^{23,59,60} The meta-analysis found no difference in ulcers healed using TCCs and nonremovable walkers (P = 0.82).34 Another low-quality RCT also found no significant difference between a TCC and nonremovable knee-high walker for ulcers healed (P = 0.99) or time-to-healing (P = 0.77).61 However, none of these four RCTs was based on a sample size calculation for equivalence.59 Thus, the non-significant results of the individual RCTs may reflect low statistical power to detect differences, although the meta-analysis should have had sufficient power.
+We conclude that TCCs and nonremovable knee-high walkers are equally effective to heal DFUs.

-As healing outcomes were similar, we analysed effects on the surrogate outcomes of plantar pressures and weight-bearing activity (11).
-One RCT found a significantly greater plantar pressure reduction from barefoot pressure baselines in a knee-high walker compared with a TCC at the ulcer site (91% v 80%), the forefoot (92% v 84%) and midfoot (77% vs 63%) (all, p<0.05), but no difference in the rearfoot (p=0.11) (62).
-However, several non-controlled within-subject studies found no significant difference in plantar pressure reduction from standard footwear baselines in knee-high walkers compared with TCCs at the ulcer site, hallux and forefoot (63-66).
-We found no controlled studies investigating weightbearing activity.
-We consider TCCs and non-removable knee-high walkers to have similar effects on reducing plantar pressures.
+As healing outcomes were similar, we analysed effects on the surrogate outcomes of plantar pressures and weight-bearing activity.
+One RCT found a significantly greater plantar pressure reduction from barefoot pressure baselines in a knee-high walker compared with a TCC at the ulcer site (91% vs 80%), the forefoot (92% vs 84%), and midfoot (77% vs 63%) (all, P < 0.05), but no difference in the heel (P = 0.11).
+However, several noncontrolled cross-sectional studies found no significant difference in plantar pressure reduction from standard footwear baselines in knee-high walkers compared with TCCs at the ulcer site, hallux, and forefoot.
+We found no controlled studies investigating weight-bearing activity.
+We consider TCCs and nonremovable knee-high walkers to have similar effects on reducing plantar pressures.

-Three high-quality RCTs reported adverse events for TCCs and non-removable knee-high walkers and found no significant differences (p>0.05) (23, 59, 60).
-Additionally, one meta-analysis found no significant difference for treatment discontinuation between these two devices (p=0.52) (34).
-While the low numbers of adverse events and treatment discontinuations may have resulted in low power to detect differences, we consider these devices to have similarly low levels of harm.
+Three high-quality RCTs reported adverse events for TCCs and nonremovable knee-high walkers and found no significant differences (P > 0.05).
+23,59,60 Additionally, one meta-analysis found no significant difference for treatment discontinuation between these two devices (P = 0.52).
+34 While the low numbers of adverse events and treatment discontinuations may have resulted in low power to detect differences, we consider these devices to have similarly low levels of harm.
 The same RCTs reported on patient preferences.
-One reported higher patient satisfaction with a non-removable kneehigh walker than with a TCC (p<0.05) (60), whilst another reported no differences (p>0.05) (23).
-Two of these RCTs also found that it took a significantly longer time to apply and remove a TCC than a non-removable knee-high walker (by up to 14 minutes, p<0.01) (59, 60).
-We conclude that patient and practitioner preference for either device is mixed.
+One reported higher patient satisfaction with a nonremovable knee-high walker than with a TCC (P < 0.05), 60 while another reported no differences (P > 0.05).
+23 Two of these RCTs also found that it took a significantly longer time to apply and remove a TCC than a nonremovable knee-high walker (by up to 14 min, P < 0.01).
+59,60 We conclude that patient and practitioner preference for either device is mixed.